The Power of Brand Statements

 Brand Values: how you think and act

 These are the core characteristics that your brand stands for.
-By articulating your values, customers can associate these values with their experience of your brand and employees can embody them and guide them in their day to day decisions.
+By articulating your values, customers can associate these values with their brand experience and employees can embody them and guide them in their day to day decisions.

 LinkedIn: Members first.
 Relationships matter.
 Be open, honest and constructive.
 Demand excellence.
 Take intelligent risks.
 Act like an owner.